fluencelabs/nox/bench/vm/README.md

 All tests were performed on the `m4.large` AWS instance, and the script running benchmarks can be found [here](https://github.com/fluencelabs/fluence/tree/master/bench/vm/bencher).

-It should be noted that a total execution time was measured, which skews results a little bit.
-For example, the compilation time by WAVM is counted, but ideally shouldn't because the compilation should happen only once.
+It should be noted that a total execution time was measured which skews results a little bit.
+For example, the compilation time by WAVM is counted, but ideally shouldn’t be because the compilation should happen only once.
 The time for JVM to load the class file produced by Asmble is counted as well.
-We attempted to counteract this by having tests to run long enough, but of course that's far from perfect.
+We attempted to counteract this by having tests run long enough, but of course that’s far from perfect.

-It should also be noted that interpreter VMs in general took much longer time than compiler VMs, so we had to repeat the same tests only 3 times for interpreters and 11 times for compilers.
+It should also be noted that in general, interpreter VMs took much longer time than compiler VMs, so we had to repeat the same tests only 3 times for interpreters and 11 times for compilers.

 ### Results